-Assumption 4 ("Doubts about Others' Awareness").
-Every agent believes that all other agents are rational but only a fraction $\lambda \in [0, 1)$ of them is attentive to or aware of the policy message: every i believes that, for every $j \neq i$, $\mathbb{E}j[X] = \mathbb{E}i[X] = \hat{X}$ with probability λ and $\mathbb{E}j[X] = 0$ with probability $1 - \lambda$, where $X \in \{\tau, Y\}$ depending on the form of forward guidance.
+Assumption 4.
+(Doubts about Others' Awareness) Every agent believes that all other agents are rational, but only a fraction $\lambda \in [0, 1)$ of them is attentive to or aware of the policy message: every i believes that, for every $j \neq i$, $\mathbb{E}j[X] = \mathbb{E}i[X] = \hat{X}$ with probability λ and $\mathbb{E}j[X] = 0$ with probability $1 - \lambda$, where $X \in$ $\{\tau, Y\}$ depending on the form of forward guidance.
 This fact and the value of λ are common knowledge.

-Relative to Assumption 3 (which can be nested as $\lambda = 1$), this drops common knowledge of the policy communication and introduces a "crisis of confidence" about whether other agents will respond.
+Relative to Assumption 3 (which can be nested as $\lambda = 1$), this drops common knowledge of the policy communication and introduces a crisis of confidence about whether other agents will respond.

 The precise form of Assumption 4 draws from a large literature studying lack of common knowledge in macroeconomics and finance.
-See Abreu and Brunnermeier (2003), Morris and Shin (1998, 2002), and Woodford (2003) for early contributions and Angeletos and Lian (2018) and Wiederholt (2016) for recent applications to the ZLB context.
-But whereas most of this literature confounds higher-order doubts with noisy information or rational inattention, Assumption 4 isolates the former friction and equates it with a departure from REE.15 As further explained in Section 5.4, it is the departure from REE, not noisy information or rational inattention per se, that drives our main result.
+See Abreu and Brunnermeier (2003), Morris and Shin (1998; 2002), and Woodford (2003) for early contributions and Angeletos and Lian (2018) and Wiederholt (2016) for recent applications to the ZLB context.
+Whereas most of this literature confounds higher-order doubts with noisy information or rational inattention, Assumption 4 isolates the former friction and equates it with a departure from REE.15 As further explained in Section V.D, it is the departure from REE, not noisy information or rational inattention per se, that drives our main result.

-In so doing, Assumption 4 admits an immediate re-interpretation in terms of "shallow" reasoning.
-A large literature documents such a phenomenon in the laboratory and accommodates it by replacing REE with Level-k Thinking.16 The exact mapping for our setting is spelled out in Online Appendix B, but the basic idea is quite simple: doubts about others' rationality (Level-k Thinking) have nearly identical behavioral implications as doubts about others' awareness (Assumption 4).
-As explained in Online Appendix B, the only difference is that our formulation avoids a certain "bug" that emerges when Level-k Thinking is imported from games of strategic complementarity to games of strategic substitutability.
+In so doing, Assumption 4 admits an immediate reinterpretation in terms of shallow reasoning.
+A large literature documents such a phenomenon in the laboratory and accommodates it by replacing REE with level-k thinking.16 The exact mapping for our setting is spelled out in Online Appendix B, but the basic idea is quite simple: doubts about others' rationality (level-k thinking) have nearly identical behavioral implications as doubts about others' awareness (Assumption 4).
+As explained in Online Appendix B, the only difference is that our formulation avoids a certain "bug" that emerges when level-k thinking is imported from games of strategic complementarity to games of strategic substitutability.

-The experimental literature on Level-k Thinking thus provides indirect empirical support for Assumption 4.
-Additional support can be found in a large psychology literature that documents how people tend to think they are "better than average" in a variety of contexts (see, e.g., Alicke and Govorun, 2005).
-The analogue here is that the people think that others are less attentive, or less rational.
-Assumption 4 is also a close cousin of the form of "cognitive discounting" proposed by Gabaix (2020).
-Finally, as we will show shortly, Assumption 4 amounts to under-reaction of the average expectations of economic activity (K) to the relevant news (the policy message).
-There is ample evidence of such under-reaction in surveys of expectations (e.g., Coibion and Gorodnichenko, 2012, 2015), although it is an open question how much of it is due to a departure from full rationality, which is what matters for our purposes, as opposed to noisy information.
+The experimental literature on level-k thinking thus provides indirect empirical support for Assumption 4.
+Additional support can be found in a large psychology literature that documents how people tend to think they are "better than average" in a variety of contexts (see Alicke and Govorun 2005).
+The analogue here is that people think that others are less attentive, or less rational.
+Assumption 4 is also a close cousin of the form of cognitive discounting proposed by Gabaix (2020).
+Finally, as we will show shortly, Assumption 4 amounts to underreaction of the average expectations of economic activity (K) to the relevant news (the policy message).
+There is ample evidence of such underreaction in surveys of expectations (e.g., Coibion and Gorodnichenko 2012, 2015), although it is an open question how much of it is due to a departure from full rationality, which is what matters for our purposes, as opposed to noisy information.